 Are stainless steel air fryers non‑toxic?

-Stainless steel itself is inert and widely used in food and medical environments.
-As long as the rest of the air fryer (plastics, seals, electronics) is properly certified and you choose a reputable brand, stainless models are an excellent non-toxic choice.
+Stainless steel itself is regarded as food‑safe and inert at normal cooking temperatures, and it is widely used in professional kitchens and medical settings; as long as the rest of the appliance is properly certified and you manage any coated parts with inserts or liners, stainless‑focused air fryers are a strong non‑toxic choice.